LOLYAY-INC/DST-Server/README.md

 ## 🗺️ Roadmap

+- [ ] Auto download ffmpeg and yt-dlp
+- [ ] BYOK yt-dlp and Youtube Oath2 Support
+- [ ] Library Loader to shrink filesize
 - [ ] Web-based admin panel
 - [ ] Plugin system for custom sources
 - [ ] WebSocket API for browser clients
-- [ ] Auto download ffmpeg and yt-dlp
-- [ ] BYOK yt-dlp and Youtube Oath2 Support
 ---

 Made with ❤️ by the DST Team